83923 Research: Fashion Concept Lab12cp; weekly, on campus

 There are course requisites for this subject.
 See access conditions.

 This subject requires students to research a project that supports their personal design philosophy, or interest, within a fashion and textile design field.
-The in-depth design project provides a structured experience for students by offering a self-directed design project that combines theoretical and conceptual research methodologies and an expanded approach to fashion practice.
+The in-depth design project provides a structured experience for students by offering a self-directed design project that combines theoretical and conceptual research methodologies and an expanded approach to fashion and textile practice.

 The subject is supported by a series of interactive lectures, tutorials, demonstrations and workshops that address current fashion and textile design issues.
-The interactive lecture series introduces students to methods of practice, visualisation and making, expanded fashion practices, both globally as well as nationally, and includes visits from industry sponsors.
+The interactive lecture series introduces students to methods of practice, visualisation and making, expanded fashion and textile practices, both globally as well as nationally, and includes visits from industry sponsors.
 The workshops offer a series of tasks and demonstrations which allow the students to apply an explorative and experimental approach to their work.

 Detailed subject description.